Change of Status

 Application Tips, Login, and Financial Documents

-The following are a few tips about the CoS Application in ISSOconnect (see “How To Apply” in the section above to access the application):
+The following are a few tips about the CoS Application in ISSO Portal (see “How To Apply” in the section above to request access to the application):

 - You must upload financial documents (no older than 3 months) showing that you can afford out of state cost of attendance.
 If statements are not in US dollars, please provide a currency conversion with the statements.